-In the traditional model of astronomical observation, individual or small teams of astronomers will study a select class of objects in a small region of sky.
+In the traditional model of astronomical observation, individual or small teams of astronomers study a select class of objects in a small region of sky.
 However, some of the most exciting cosmological and astrophysical results in recent years have required the study of millions of galaxies over thousands of square degrees of sky.
 The Sloan Digital Sky Survey (SDSS), in which KIPAC played a small part, was the pioneer in large optical surveys, imaging over 50 million galaxies over 1/4 of the sky with 5 bands.
-This large survey has made possible the study of dark matter and dark energy on the largest scales, all the way down to the structure of the Milky Way galaxy at the smallest scales, with unprecented precision.
+This large survey has made possible the study of dark matter and dark energy on the largest scales, all the way down to the structure of the Milky Way galaxy at the smallest scales, with unprecedented precision.

-"Dark Energy Camera" with 570 megapixels covering 2.2 square degrees, was commissioned in Fall, 2012.
-The five-year DES survey will start in August 2013 and is expected to detect over 300 million galaxies, allowing precision measurements of the expansion history of the Universe to obtain Dark Energy constraints using galaxy cluster counts, baryon acoustic oscillations, and gravitational lensing.
-In addition, certain patches of the sky will be reobserved with a short cadence for a complementary search for Type Ia Supernovae to be used as cosmological probes.
+KIPAC is a key partner in several next-generation large optical surveys, including the Dark Energy Survey (DES) and the Large Synoptic Survey Telescope (LSST).
+DES is an international project that surveyed 5000 square degrees of the southern sky from the Blanco 4-meter telescope at the Cerro Tololo Inter-American Observatory in Chile, using the state-of-the-art Dark Energy Camera, which boasts 570 megapixels covering 2.2 square degrees.
+The five-year DES survey began in 2013 detected over 300 million galaxies, allowing precision measurements of the expansion history of the Universe to obtain dark energy constraints using galaxy cluster counts, baryon acoustic oscillations, and gravitational lensing.
+In addition, certain patches of the sky were reobserved with a short cadence for a complementary search for Type Ia Supernovae to be used as cosmological probes.